 PSA refers to a Prostate Specific Antigen test, which is a substance produced by the prostate gland.
-And it's this test, that in many cases leads to a false diagnosis, often causing invasive and unnecessary procedures that could be avoided.
+And it is this test, that in many cases can lead to a false diagnosis, often leading to unnecessary procedures that could be avoided.

 If Prostate Cancer is diagnosed, it is usually a slow-growing cancer which can be turned around by making some healthy changes.

 The other Prostate ailment that is commonly diagnosed is Prostatitis, which is an inflammation of the prostate gland, typically caused by a bacterial infection spread from elsewhere in the body.